 Na Phra Lan Road, Phra Nakhon, Bangkok 10200, Thailand

-After the destruction of the Thai kingdom of Ayutthaya by the Third Burmese Empire in 1767, Taksin the Great succeeded in reunifying Thailand in the space of only 15 years through several military conquests.
+After the destruction of the Thai kingdom of Ayutthaya by the Third Burmese Empire in 1767 and prior to the building of the Temple of Emerald Buddha, Taksin the Great succeeded in reunifying Thailand in the space of only 15 years through several military conquests.
 During his reign (1767-1782), he moved the capital of Siam (the former name of Thailand) to Thonburi, on the right bank of the Chao Phraya River.
 Declared insane, he was overthrown by one of his generals, Chao Phraya Chakri, who succeeded him on the throne (he took the name of Rama I posthumously).
 The new monarch founded the Chakri dynasty, which is still in power today, and began to build the new capital across the river in Bangkok (Thonburi remained an independent city and province until it was merged with Bangkok in 1971).
-In 1782, Rama I decided to build a splendidly decorated architectural complex built for himself, consisting of the Grand Palace of Bangkok (his new royal residence) and the Buddhist temple Wat Phra Kaeo (the Temple of the Emerald Buddha).
+In 1782, Rama I decided to build a splendidly decorated architectural complex built for himself, consisting of the Grand Palace of Bangkok (his new royal residence) and the Buddhist temple Wat Phra Kaeo (the Temple of Emerald Buddha).